Robot Gift Guide 2017

 HEXA

 HEXA is a six-legged programmable robot developed by Vincross, a robotics company based in Beijing, China.
 It’s beautifully designed, with a glossy white carapace, matte black articulated legs, and dark purple wires.
 The robot is powered by a dual-core ARM Cortex-A9, and its sensor suite include an HD camera, infrared sensor, IMU, and encoders.
-HEXA runs a Linux-based operating system called MIND, and programming the robot is made easier with an open-source SDK and a simulator based on Unity.
+HEXA runs a Linux-based operating system called MIND, and programming the robot is made easier with an open-source SDK based on the Go language (the company is also working on an advanced simulator).
 These tools let users create and modify applications to explore new behaviors for the insectoid robot.

 Vincross